2024 – 2025

 Certifications

-• Students also become CPR certified for the Health Care
+- CPR certified for Health Care Provider (BLS provider)

 Career Opportunities